Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

 the duplicate rows and delete this row.
 We also run the same query with `HAVING COUNT(*) > 2` and figure out that one row is duplicated twice.

-Then we can store our duplicate table in a `TABLE` that we will then use to delete duplicates from our original database.
+Then we can store our duplicate table in a separate table that we will then use to delete duplicates from our original database.
 (A Temporary table would be ideal but in BigQuery you would have to declare all column names, so it is much quicker to create a table and then delete it from my dataset.)